genericworkflownodes/de.openms.dynamic/README.md

 - (export as a plugin or create an update site)

 Please have a look in the subfolders for further instructions.

+TODO describe and add files for the support for "Eclipse fragments" for cross-platform executables.